 Local media reported on the issues at the medieval site, one of the major monuments of cultural heritage in Georgia, on Monday, with the National Agency for Cultural Heritage Preservation of Georgia releasing its reaction later on the day.

-Reports have indicated leakage of rainwater through roof tiling of the St Mary Monastery, the principal part of the complex, and subsequent damage to interior frescoes, caused by the water running down its walls.
+Reports have indicated leakage of rainwater through roof tiling of the St Mary Temple, the principal part of the complex, and subsequent damage to interior frescoes, caused by the water running down its walls.

 The newly completed roofing, built by the Georgian Arts & Culture Center as a contracted organisation for the long-standing, ongoing rehabilitation efforts on the site, has reportedly been damaged by climate conditions since last winter, however the heritage agency and independent professionals disagreed on various aspects of the issue.